 - Experimental evaluation of interventions, & Measurement of behavior and Displaying & interpreting behavioral data - 20 hours

-- Behavioral change procedures and Systems support - 40 hours
+- Behavior change procedures and Systems support - 40 hours

 Experience: The applicant must complete experience that meets the stated experience standards.
 Applicants should carefully review the experience standards with their supervisor(s) before beginning their experience.
 Click here to view the Experience Standards.